 Club of Toronto's ISC support of \$5,000 towards analytical thinking. this project.

-The Rotary Club of Toronto Focuses on the Educational Needs of Tuksa is a small community about four hours from Cusco.
+Tuksa is a small community about four hours from Cusco.
 There are about 30 families in the area and 18 children attending our project.
 These families live in a state of extreme poverty (living off less than a dollar a day) and all educational metrics in this community are terrible.
 Three years ago we created one of our biblioteca style projects that reinforces education received in the school with creative teaching methodologies in an after-school program.
 We have two teachers working in Tuksa and 18 children empowered and be actors in their child's education. attending on a regular basis.
 We use digital portfolios to measure the success and progress of the children.
-There are nine metrics displayed in these portfolios including: - Presence of critical and creative thinking - Adequacy of work level - Understanding of course content - Understanding and explanations of underlining concepts Alma and we are very grateful for The Rotary rate with over 65% of children achieving creative and Parental involvement in this project has also been great.
-At this time of year, because of the weather power is guite often knocked out.
+There are nine metrics displayed in these portfolios including: - Presence of critical and creative thinking - Adequacy of work level - Understanding of course content - Understanding and explanations of underlining concepts The Tuksa project has been a great success for Since the Rotary funding, we have seen a 90% attendance Alma and we are very grateful for The Rotary rate with over 65% of children achieving creative and Parental involvement in this project has also been great.
+At this time of year, because of the weather power is quite often knocked out.
 One day recently, when the power was out at the school one of the parents connected the power from their home to the school so we could still run our after-school program.
 We are currently in the process of doing at home parent-teacher meetings so each parent can view the children's portfolio and providing the parents with suggestions on how they can help their children achieve their academic goals.
 This way, parents can become